Select a language:

 (*) Typically requires a Plan Check submittal.
 Remain on this page to submit.

 For any other questions, or if you are unsure on how to proceed, please call our Plan Check team at 714-433-6074.
-We are here to assist you.

 For information on pools please read out informational bulletin here (coming soon) or call us to assist you.

-STEP 2 - PLAN SUBMITTAL & REVIEW
+Step 2 - PLAN SUBMITTAL & REVIEW

 1. Pre-Submittal Consultation (Optional): For unique or complex food or pool projects, you may schedule a pre-submittal meeting with a plan checker to go over your project.
 Consultation services are charged at the hourly rate.
 Click Here to book your appointment.